Credit Card Processing Fees: A Guide for Small Business Owners

 Believe it or not, some credit card processors will charge you between $10 and $15 per month to send you statements of your credit card processing use.
 Even if that statement is sent electronically.

 This one is a no-brainer.
 You shouldn’t have to pay for monthly statements.
-Again, make sure you double check that fine print for hidden statement fees.
+Again, make sure you double-check that fine print for any hidden statement fees.

 Unless your credit card processor has a free app associated with its credit card reader, there may be a cost associated with the platform that you and your customers interact with.
 These fees can be one-time set up fees, one-time software purchase fees, monthly subscription fees, ongoing fees for technical support, or a combination.

 Monthly minimums are thresholds credit card processing companies institute that are particularly troublesome for solopreneurs and seasonal businesses.
 If your sales fluctuate from month to month, you may find that you fulfill your minimum requirement only part of the time.
 But if a monthly minimum is in place, you will be charged at least that every month without fail.